 Both these dialects can make a local iOS application that is practically unclear from one another.
 Thus, functionality is the deciding element!
 It is accounted for that Swift uses 60% lesser code than Objective C. As true C has been around any more time, the commonality of the language and openly accessible assets can be an essential variable as well!

-There is no doubt that Swift is the future for iOS apps development.
+There is no doubt that Swift is the future for iOS app development.
 It is time Objective-C took a back seat and enjoyed the show put up by its successors.
-If you liked this Swift vs Objective-C/Objective C vs Swift article, then do check out our other blogs as well.
-If you are looking to hire Swift developers or looking to develop an iOS app then do contact us at email@example.com.
+If you liked this Swift vs Objective-C article, then do check out our other blogs as well.
+If you are looking to hire Swift developers or looking to develop an iOS app then do contact us at firstname.lastname@example.org.
 We have talented developers ready to onboard your project in the best budget for you.
-You can also alternatively contact us at firstname.lastname@example.org with your requirements.
+You can also alternatively contact us at email@example.com with your requirements.
 We have talented, seasoned and professional developers ready to take on any challenge for development.